OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

 ## Architecture

-In our latest generation of FireEdge Sunstone, we have done a architectural revamp, moving from our previously Monolithic architecture towards a more modern and streamlined Micro-Frontend like architecture.
-This new architecture is based on the latest Module Federation implementation in [Webpack](https://webpack.js.org/concepts/module-federation/).
-Which allows us to dynamically, and remotely, load different modules in our baseline Sunstone client.
+In our latest generation of FireEdge Sunstone, we have done a architectural revamp, moving from our previously Monolithic architecture towards a more modern and streamlined Micro-Frontend-like architecture.
+This new architecture is based on the latest Module Federation implementation in [Webpack](https://webpack.js.org/concepts/module-federation/) which allows us to dynamically, and remotely, load different modules in our baseline Sunstone client.

 <a id="base-modules"></a>